Vizzuality/ncs-go/README.md

 When vulnerabilities are detected, a warning message is displayed at the top of the repository.
 The list of alerts can be found in the Dependabot alerts page.

-Here's a step by step guide on how to address vulnerabilities found in production code:
+Here's a step-by-step guide on how to address vulnerabilities found in production code:

 1. Go to the Dependabot alerts page and locate the front-end vulnerability to address
 2. Identify if the vulnerability affects production code: